Sexual Assault Prevention for Graduate Students @UVM LCOM

 Part III - Course-Debriefing Session

-The Office of Medical Student Education has scheduled debriefing sessions during the Fall Semester, as a mandatory Foundations of Clinical Sciences session.
+The Office of Medical Education has scheduled debriefing sessions during the Fall Semester, as a mandatory Orientation Course session.

 The class debrief provides students a safe and confidential space to process and discuss what you learned or thought during and after taking the online training course.